 Keep up to date with Hub News here.

 water@leeds researchers contributing their expertise to this project are:

-- Dr Miller Alonso Camargo-Valero School of Civil Engineering, Associate Director water@leeds, evaluating resource recovery from wastewater and faecal sludge.
+- Dr Miller Alonso Camargo-Valero School of Civil Engineering, former Associate Director water@leeds, evaluating resource recovery from wastewater and faecal sludge.

 - Professor Barbara Evans School of Civil Engineering, focusing on sanitation, hygiene and water services in the global south.